![]() |

 “Advanced Gay”, aired on November 3, 2011

 Suddenly, our characters seem to flatten and lose dimensions.
 Pierce and Shirley are older than the show’s target audience, and therefore must both be homophobic, and in Pierce’s case, racist!
 Time to throw in some ironic homophobic jokes!
 And since the show is self-aware and left-leaning, it is okay to throw in stereotypical depictions of gay men, naturally.
-Besides, gay mouthful jokes are only funny coming from Tobias Funke (“You, sir, are a mouthful.")

 ![]() |